Al-Khayzuran: Reign of Harun al-Rashid

 When she died in 789, her son broke the rules which demanded that he show no sorrow, and instead publicly demonstrated his sorrow and participated in her funeral, which attracted much attention.

 Family

-Al-Khayzuran bint Atta was contemporary to three powerful caliphs; al-Mahdi, al-Hadi, al-Rashid.
+Al-Khayzuran was the mother of caliphs Musa al-Hadi and Harun al-Rashid.
+She had another son named Isa, and a daughter named Banuqah or Banujah.
+She was born in Mecca and brought up in Jurash.
+She had two sisters, Salsal and Asma, and a brother Ghitrif.
+She was al-Mahdi's favourite wife.

 In her parental home she had a brother named Ghitrif ibn Atta, two daughters of Ghitrif; Ubaidah and Azizah married Al-Khayzuran two son Musa and Harun respectively.
-Thus her two nieces became his Daughter-in-laws too.
+Thus her two nieces became his daughter-in-laws too.

 Legacy

 Al-Khayzuran and her strong personality is believed by many literary historians to be a key influence on Scheherazade, the main character in One Thousand and One Nights.
 Many of the stories were influenced by Harun al-Rashid and his fabulous court.

+Al-Khayzuran was the second and last woman in the caliphate's history, who was the mother of more than one caliph (mother of two caliphs).
+The first woman was Wallāda, who was the mother of both Umayyad caliphs; al-Walid I and Sulayman.